Heaven Can Wait by Roy CaussyOctober 9, 2020

-- Accommodations: Onsite housing is available at the BMO Artist Lodge for $495 + GST for 11 days (Check-in July 21, check out August 1).
+- Accommodations: Onsite housing is available at the BMO Artist Lodge for $495 + GST for 11 days (July 26- August 6).
 Fee includes a private room with double bed, shared bathrooms and communal living areas.
 For more information, click here.

 Brendan Tang was born in Dublin, Ireland of Trinidadian parents and is a naturalized citizen of Canada.
 He earned his formal art education on both Canadian coasts and the American Midwest, where he learn to appreciate the ceramic medium.
 Tang has lectured at conferences and academic institutions across the continent, and his professional practice has also taken him to India, Europe and Japan.
 He has been a resident artist at the Archie Bray Foundation for the Ceramic Arts (Helena, MT) and has participated in an international residency at the European Ceramic Work Centre (‘s-Hertogenbosch, NL).